-As part of your antenatal care, you will be given to the option to test for Down syndrome, a rare genetic condition that affects physical and mental development.
-Some genetic conditions run in families.
-Others, like Down Syndrome, typically do not.
+Some genetic conditions run in families while others, like Down’s Syndrome, typically do not.
 They can happen in any pregnancy.
-Although the risk of Down syndrome increases with age, most babies born with Down syndrome are born to women under 35.
+Although the risk of Down’s syndrome increases with age, most babies born with Down’s syndrome are born to women under 35.

-Traditional screening tests can miss as many as 15% of Down Syndrome cases in pregnant women.
-Harmony was developed to be a more accurate prenatal Down Syndrome screening test for all women, regardless of age or risk.
-It is a new DNA-based blood test that has been extensively tested in pregnant women both over and under 35.
+Traditional screening tests can miss as many as 15% of Down’s syndrome cases in pregnant women.
+Harmony screening was developed to be a more accurate prenatal Down’s Syndrome test for all women, regardless of age or risk.
+It is a new non-invasive DNA-based blood test that has been extensively tested in pregnant women both over and under 35.

-Harmony has a false positive rate of less than 0.1% compared to the 5% with conventional screening.
-This means that the Harmony test detects more pregnancies with Down syndrome but also reduces the risk of unnecessary amniocentesis.
+Harmony has a false positive rate of less than 0.1% compared to 5% with conventional screening.
+This means that the Harmony screening detects more pregnancies with Down syndrome and reduces the risk of unnecessary amniocentesis.

-Harmony Test requires a single blood sample from your arm and can be done as early as 10 weeks or later in pregnancy.
-Results are usually available within a week.
+Harmony screening requires a single blood sample from the mother’s arm and can be done as early as 10 weeks or later in pregnancy.
+The results will take between 7-10 working days to come through.
 Other commonly used tests for Down syndrome are performed later in pregnancy and require multiple clinic visits.

-The greater accuracy and low false-positive rate of Harmony compared to the traditional tests minimises the number of high risk results.
-Therefore fewer women will need follow up testing using an invasive procedure, such as amniocentesis.
+Compared to the traditional tests, the greater accuracy and low false-positive Harmony rate minimise the number of high-risk results.
+Therefore fewer women will require to follow up testing using an invasive procedure, such as amniocentesis.

-Harmony Prenatal Test can also be used to evaluate X and Y sex chromosomes as early as 10 weeks.
-You have the option to test for conditions caused by having an extra of missing copy of the X or Y chromosomes, including Turner and Klinefelter syndromes.
+Harmony Prenatal screening can also be used to evaluate X and Y sex chromosomes as early as 10 weeks.
+You have the option to test for conditions caused by having an extra or missing copy of the X or Y chromosomes, including Turner and Klinefelter syndromes.
 (This is only available for singleton pregnancies).

-No, any screening test carries a risk of a ‘false negative’ however the risk of this happening with the Harmony is much lower than with conventional Down screening.
+Not necessarily.
+Any test carries a risk of a ‘false negative’; however, the risk of this happening with Harmony is much lower than with conventional Down’s syndrome screening.

 No, not necessarily.
 It means that there is a higher risk and you will be offered the option of amniocentesis to assess the chromosomes directly.
 You will be offered support and counselling to help you reach that decision.

-The Harmony Non Invasive Prenatal Test and technology can also be applied to twin pregnancies but is not suitable in the case of a vanishing twin.
+The Harmony non-invasive prenatal screening and technology can also be applied to twin pregnancies but is not suitable in a vanishing twin.

-The test result will give you a clear answer about the risk to your pregnancy of having any of the genetic conditions included in the test.
-All results will be given to you by the Clinic and will be interpreted in the context of your medical details and family history.
-You should continue with your usual scan appointments before and following testing.
+You will receive the results within 7 -10 working days of your blood test.
+The test result will give you a clear answer of there is a risk of having any of the genetic conditions included in your pregnancy.
+All results will be given to you by the clinic and will be interpreted in the context of your medical details and family history.
+Regardless of the results, we recommend continuing with your usual ultrasound scan appointments before and after testing.